tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Antennas
 ++++++++

-Being based on the SpectrumPhy, the LTE PHY model supports antenna modeling via the ns-3 AntennaModel class.
+Being based on the ``SpectrumPhy``, the LTE PHY model supports antenna modeling via the ns-3 ``AntennaModel`` class.
 Hence, any model based on this class can be associated with any eNB or UE instance.
-For instance, the use of the CosineAntennaModel associated with an eNB device allows to model one sector of a macro base station.
-By default, the IsotropicAntennaModel is used for both eNBs and UEs.
+For instance, the use of the ``CosineAntennaModel`` associated with an eNB device allows to model one sector of a macro base station.
+By default, the ``IsotropicAntennaModel`` is used for both eNBs and UEs.